 - What are your areas of expertise?
 Answers may include: clients with ADHD, time management, wardrobes and closets, financial matters, computer-related challenges, speaking, coaching, writing, estates, seniors, home staging, relocation, etc.

 - Do you have business liability insurance?

-- Do you attend conferences or how do you stay abreast of current trends and techniques?
+- How do you stay abreast of current trends and techniques (take classes, attend conferences)?

 - Do you have local references who’ve worked with you in the past three or four months?

 - Do you belong to any professional organizations? **see above.
 I advise hiring a professional organizer who is involved in at least one or two professional groups or well-established organizations as it demonstrates not only a commitment to the field but it’s another way to verify that they are invested in their business.